 Nigeria Offshore Accident Attorney

 Once the deepwater of the Gulf of Mexico was the new frontier of oil exploration.
 Today, deepwater discoveries of oil reserves off the coast of Nigeria have drawn the attention of international oil companies and made Nigeria a new frontier for energy exploration.
 With the uncertainty about deepwater drilling in the Gulf of Mexico, some drilling platforms have moved to Africa—and some American rig workers have followed the rig to foreign waters.
-The attention to worker safety, however, isn’t always as rigorous in places like Nigeria, and accidents are common.
+The attention to worker safety, however, isn’t always as rigorous in places like Nigeria, and offshore accidents are common.

 If you are seriously hurt while working for a U.S. company offshore Nigeria, you need a Jones Act lawyer familiar with overseas offshore worker injuries.
-We at Arnold & Itkin are experienced at assisting American oil industry workers injured overseas in places like Nigeria.
-Often, overseas accidents are caused by lack of focus on safety, lack of proper training for workers, or failure to perform routine maintenance.
+We are experienced at assisting American oil industry workers injured overseas in places like Nigeria.
+Often, overseas accidents are caused by a lack of focus on safety, lack of proper training for workers, or failure to perform routine maintenance.
 We are skilled lawyers committed to helping injured American workers obtain compensation for injuries caused by negligent employers or co-workers overseas, including Nigeria.
 We have been successful at bringing claims back to U.S. courts, where workers’ legal rights are best protected.

 Regarding Nigeria & Offshore Oil Exploration